External Ids for PLN Gene

 Previous HGNC Symbols for PLN Gene

 The protein encoded by this gene is found as a pentamer and is a major substrate for the cAMP-dependent protein kinase in cardiac muscle.
 The encoded protein is an inhibitor of cardiac muscle sarcoplasmic reticulum Ca(2+)-ATPase in the unphosphorylated state, but inhibition is relieved upon phosphorylation of the protein.
 The subsequent activation of the Ca(2+) pump leads to enhanced muscle relaxation rates, thereby contributing to the inotropic response elicited in heart by beta-agonists.
 The encoded protein is a key regulator of cardiac diastolic function.
 Mutations in this gene are a cause of inherited human dilated cardiomyopathy with refractory congestive heart failure, and also familial hypertrophic cardiomyopathy. [provided by RefSeq, Apr 2016]

 GeneCards Summary for PLN Gene

 PLN (Phospholamban) is a Protein Coding gene.
 Diseases associated with PLN include cardiomyopathy, dilated, 1p and cardiomyopathy, hypertrophic, 18.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Integrated Pancreatic Cancer Pathway.
+Among its related pathways are cGMP-PKG signaling pathway and Calcium signaling pathway.
 GO annotations related to this gene include identical protein binding and enzyme inhibitor activity.